-There are many things that our international students must do to make the journey to Tabor in September.
+There are many things that our international students must do to make the journey to Tabor in the fall.
 We hope you will find the information contained here helpful as you prepare for the coming year.

 If you need help with English, please email or call us for assistance.

-Orientation Each international student has one or more Global Partners, returning students who have volunteered to come early and help you at International Orientation.
+Orientation Each new international student has one or more Global Partners, returning students who have volunteered to come early for International Orientation to help you.
 They will email you sometime over the summer to say hello and introduce themselves.
 Please reply to your Global Partner when you receive their email.

-Travel Planning In late August please confirm to us your arrival plans.
-If you plan to arrive in the New England area several days early, please give us a call.
-If you need help with September transportation from the airport to arrive at Tabor, Mr. Downes and Mr. DaSilva will help coordinate this; please email to request any assistance.
+Travel Planning As soon as possible, please confirm to us your arrival plans.
+If you plan to arrive in the New England area early to quarantine, please give us a call.
+If you need help with transportation from the airport to arrive at Tabor, Mr. Downes and Mr. DaSilva will help coordinate this; email them to request any assistance.

-We look forward to welcoming you to Tabor in September.
+We look forward to welcoming you to Tabor in the fall.